Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Robert H. Smith — Tribal Chairman

-Robert H. Smith serves as Chairman of the Pala Band of Mission Indians, a position he has held since 1990.
-Chairman Smith successfully negotiated the first Tribal-State compact in California with Governor Pete Wilson in 1996, and subsequently supervised the opening of Pala Casino, creating thousands of jobs for tribal members and area residents.
-Chairman Smith’s work for the Pala Tribe includes providing health, vision and dental insurance for all members, creating a $1.5 million home loan program, launching a $300,000 scholarship fund for higher education, purchasing additional land for the Tribal cemetery and securing 24-hour on-site ambulance, firefighter and paramedic service for the Pala Reservation.
-Chairman Smith is also responsible for the opening of the Pala Library and Pala Child Care Center.
+Robert H. Smith has served as Chairman of the Pala Band of Mission Indians since 1990.
+Chairman Smith successfully negotiated the first Tribal-State compact in California with Governor Pete Wilson in 1996.
+Subsequently, he supervised the opening of Pala Casino, creating thousands of jobs for tribal members and area residents.
+Chairman Smith’s work for the Pala Tribe includes providing health, vision, and dental insurance for all members, creating a $1.5 million home loan program, launching a $300,000 scholarship fund for higher education, purchasing additional land for the Tribal cemetery, and securing 24-hour on-site ambulance, firefighter, and paramedic service for the Pala Reservation.
+Chairman Smith is also responsible for opening the Pala Library and Pala Child Care Center.

-Chairman Smith resides on the Pala Reservation in Northern San Diego County with his wife.
-He has four children; Catherine, Victoria, Lorraine and stepdaughter Jodi.
-Chairman Smith is the great grandson of Lizzie Blacktooth and the grandson of Annie Moro.
+Chairman Smith resides with his wife on the Pala Reservation in northern San Diego County.
+He has four children: Catherine, Victoria, Lorraine, and stepdaughter Jodi.
+Chairman Smith is Lizzie Blacktooth’s great-grandson and Annie Moro’s grandson.
 His parents are Victor and Marie Smith.
 He has one sister and one brother.
-A graduate of Fallbrook High School, Chairman Smith enjoys spending time with family, riding his Harley Davidson motorcycle and attending ball games.
+A graduate of Fallbrook High School, Chairman Smith enjoys spending time with his family, riding his Harley-Davidson motorcycle, and attending ball games.

 Theressa Villa — Tribal Secretary

 Theressa Villa was elected Tribal Secretary in 2011.
-She previously served as Tribal Treasurer from 1991-1993 and has served on numerous tribal committees and board.
-She is a graduate of Fallbrook Union High School and American Business College San Marcos.
-Villa has lived on the Pala Reservation for 45 years and has six children and nine grandchildren.
+She previously served as Tribal Treasurer from 1991 to 1993 and has served on numerous tribal committees and boards.

 Theresa J. Nieto — Tribal Treasurer